When the time feels right to have sex make sure you are prepared.

-Remember to use contraception on every occasion.
+Remember to use contraception every time.
+Click here for more options.

 There are 2 types of condom both male and female.